 We at VAUDE are open and interested in partner-based dialog with our stakeholders.
 We believe that by working together, we can make a bigger difference than working alone.
 Therefore, we address important issues and concerns in dialogs with our stakeholders.
+In recent years, we have established systematic communication with external stakeholders.

 »We want to use active dialog with our stakeholders in order to learn and actively involve them in the value-oriented community of VAUDE.«